 How are they different?

 1—Trusts can be more complex than wills and require management.
-The will goes into effect upon your death, and you can change a will whenever you want.
-You also can change a trust whenever you want, but only if it is revocable.
+The will goes into effect upon your death, and you can change it whenever you want.
+You also can have a new one drawn up whenever you want, but only if it is revocable.

-2—Trusts go into effect immediately and they need to be funded, so you’ll have to transfer assets to the trust.
+2—Trusts go into effect immediately and they need to be funded, so you are not required to transfer funds into it.

 5—Planning for incapacity should be part of any estate plan.
 Once a trust is set up and funded, the assets immediately enjoy the protection by having a successor trustee to be in charge of assets if the grantor/trustee becomes incapacitated.
 A will only addresses what happens after you die, not what happens if you become too sick or are injured and can’t manage your affairs.